niloufaridani/niloufaridani.github.io/_pages/about.md

 I am Niloufar Faridani.
 I have a B.Sc. in Electrical Engineering (communication division) from the University of Tehran in Tehran, Iran, and I'm a highly motivated electrical engineer.
 My research interests span a variety of  technologies, including Biomedical Engineering, Signal Processing, Deep Learning, Image and Video Analysis, and Machine Learning.
 I am enthusiastic to keep expanding my knowledge and making contributions to the area of Electrical Engineering through my research and career pursuits.
 Currently, my B.Sc. thesis work focuses on predicting gaze points in motion images using deep learning.

+If you want to see my projects, you can check my github page (In the leftside of this page) to find them in my repositories.

 <!-- A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.